Governance for Sustainable Neighbourhood Groups

 Agreeing upon and communicating these rules will ensure that everyone understands their rights and responsibilities when organising and participating in group activities.

-The group can undertake activities and apply for funding under the umbrella of the Lake Macquarie Sustainable Neighbourhood Alliance (the Alliance).
-Joining the Alliance will enable a Sustainable Neighbourhood group to benefit from established resources, networks, and procedures.
-See About the Alliance (Fact Sheet).
+Sustainable Neighbourhood Groups can undertake activities and apply for funding under the umbrella of the Lake Macquarie Sustainable Neighbourhood Alliance (the Alliance).
+Individuals become members of the Alliance and can undertake Sustainable Neighbourhood projects utilising established resources, networks, and procedures.